SandScript/SandScript/README.md

 ## Planned Features

-* Standard library of procedures available to SandScript
+* Standard library of methods available to SandScript
-*
+* Dot (.) operator for accessors and static object traversal (I.E. namespace.method).
+* Fleshed out optimization pass to eliminate dead code and unused variables/methods.

+## Known Issues

+* Nested method calls will fail at Semantic Analysis.
+* Semantic Analysis does not check that all code paths return a value in cases where it is required.
+* Overall, Semantic Analysis is missing many checks.

 ## Contributing